Zen is about being mindful and loving.

 If you want a better world, you first need to have better humans.

 By adopting a worldview and way of life that holds life and nature as sacred, and that helps people develop moral character, lovingkindness, and compassion for all beings.

-I am thinking of Buddhism, Daoism, Stoicism, Existentialism, Humanism, and Bodhidaoism.
+I am thinking of Buddhism, Daoism, Stoicism, Epicureanism, Existentialism, Confucianism, Humanism, Bodhidaoism, and Spiritual Naturalism.